recsyschallenge/2014/rules/index.md

 You can update the progress of your algorithms once in a week.

 ###Final Paper
 Each team should submit a paper describing the algorithms that they developed for the task.
-Detailed information about submission can be found in the [Submission](/submissions/) page.
+More detailed information about submission can be found in the [Submission](/submissions/) page.